TEG-Blue · The Emotional Gradient Blueprint

 Safe & at rest · SAFETY · rest-and-digest · parasympathetic

-Physiological baseline — restoration and broad capacity are available.
+Physiological baseline — regulation and broad capacity are available.

-ChronicElevated baseline — restoration does not fully complete
+ChronicElevated baseline — rest does not fully land

 2. AConnection / Belonging